 In SE Queensland new and expanding coal mines threaten the health of local communities, important water resources, world renowned natural areas, and some of the state's most important farmland.

-The legal case against the Acland Stage 3 coal mine was one of the largest environmental cases in Australian history.
+The legal case against the Acland Stage 3 coal mine expansion on the Darling Downs was one of the largest environmental cases in Australian history.